Russia–United States relations: Nuclear arms race

 In 1995, a Black Brant sounding rocket launched from the Andøya Space Center caused a high alert in Russia, known as the Norwegian rocket incident.
 The Russians thought it might be a nuclear missile launched from an American submarine.
 The incident occurred in the post-Cold War era, where many Russians were still very suspicious of the United States and NATO.
 The Norwegian rocket incident was the first and thus far only known incident where any nuclear-weapons state had its nuclear briefcase activated and prepared for launching an attack.

-President Donald Trump announced on October 20, 2018 that the U.S. would no longer consider itself bound by the 1987 INF Treaty’s provisions, raising nuclear tensions between the two powers.
+President Donald Trump announced on October 20, 2018, that the U.S. would no longer consider itself bound by the 1987 INF Treaty's provisions, raising nuclear tensions between the two powers.
 Two days later, Russian military analyst Pavel Felgenhauer told Deutsche Welle that the new Cold War would make this treaty and other Cold War-era treaties "irrelevant because they correspond to a totally different world situation."
 In early 2019, more than 90% of world's 13,865 nuclear weapons were owned by Russia and the United States.

 President Putin oversaw Russia's large-scale nuclear war exercises on October 17, 2019, where the Russian army integrated land, sea and air components of the nation's nuclear triad, nearly one year after Trump announced that the US was pulling-out of the nuclear treaty it had signed with Russia.

 According to a peer-reviewed study published in the journal Nature Food in August 2022, a full-scale nuclear war between the U.S. and Russia, which together hold more than 90% of the world's nuclear weapons, would kill 360 million people directly and more than 5 billion indirectly from starvation during a nuclear winter.

+After the U.S. President announced plans to resume nuclear testing in October 2025, the Russian government responded cautiously.
+The Kremlin stated that Russia had not conducted any nuclear tests and had not yet decided to do so.
+The Russian Defense Minister also indicated that if other countries resumed nuclear testing, Russia would take similar measures.
+These statements reflect the context of bilateral relations and nuclear competition between the two countries, highlighting the emphasis both sides place on reciprocal actions in nuclear deterrence.